thybooklust/thybooklust.github.io/_posts/2017-12-17-10-most-popular-programming-books-ever.md

 * **[Clean Code](#ISBN0132350882)** by Robert C. Martin

-  How to tell the difference between good and bad code How to write good code and how to transform bad code into good code How to create good names, good functions, good objects, and good classes How to format code for maximum readability How to implement complete error handling without obscuring code logic How to unit test and practice test-driven development This book is a must for any developer, software engineer, project manager, team lead, or systems analyst with an interest in producing better code.
+  Definite go-to guide for How Good code differs from the Bad one, the paradigm of Good code that Robert C. Martin presents is a set of rules or better habits such as how to create very descriptive names, maximum readability, error handling, etc.. this book is a must for any programmer, Software engineer, Developer.

 * **[The Pragmatic Programmer](#ISBN020161622X)** by Andy Hunt, Dave Thomas